 Students interested in the fine arts at Tufts may delve into classes in the Department of Art and Art History, pursue a combined degree or Bachelor of Fine Arts at our School of the Museum of Fine Arts, and involve themselves with exhibits at the Tufts University Art Galleries, which feature works by John Singer Sargent, Pablo Picasso, and Andy Warhol, among many others.
 Boston has an abundance of museums for the art lover: the Museum of Fine Arts is probably the best-known destination in Boston for viewing paintings, photographs, prints, sculptures, and other art objects from ancient times through the modern age.
 For a contemporary perspective, visit the Institute of Contemporary Art in Boston, or if you have more eclectic tastes, the Isabella Stewart Gardner Museum may be the place to explore.

 As part of the ongoing expansion and improvement at Tufts, the state-of-the-art Perry and Marty Granoff Music Center opened in February 2007.
 The impressive 55,000-square-foot facility features a 300-seat recital hall of broadcast and recording quality.
 In addition, it houses a music library, a world music room, rehearsal and private practice space, classrooms, and seminar space.

 Aidekman Arts Center

 At the center of Tufts’ arts community is the impressive Aidekman Arts Center, which is home to an enormous exhibition space, a unique 220-seat round theater, a 600-seat multi-use auditorium, two dance studios and dozens of private music rooms, rehearsal spaces, and classrooms.
-Aidekman is the home to the Department of Drama and Dance and the University Art Gallery.
+Aidekman is the home to the Department of Theater, Dance, and Performance Studies and the Tufts University Art Galleries.